Fallout Shelter is available on PlayStation 4 and Nintendo Switch for free — tonight

 Fallout Shelter went on to hit 120 million downloads, far outpacing the reach of the console games in the series.
 In fact, Howard said that is more than all of Bethesda’s other games combined.

-That’s an astonishing result, and it presents high-end game studios, known as Triple-a game makers, with a quandary: should they continue to work on titles like Fallout 4, which took a team of 100 people more than four years to develop before it launched last November?
+That’s an astonishing result, and it presents high-end game studios, known as triple-A game makers, with a quandary: Should they continue to work on titles like Fallout 4, which took a team of 100 people more than four years to develop before it launched last November?
 That game earned a Game of the Year award at the DICE Awards, the Oscars of gaming, and it generated an estimated $750 million in sales.

 Or should they pour more resources into mobile games, which can generate $500 million to $1.5 billion per year if they break into the top-three grossing list, as Fallout Shelter did for a brief time during the summer of 2015.
 Fallout Shelter was designed to draw attention to Fallout 4, but it wasn’t made to last.
 Its success surprised everyone, including Bethesda.

 Or do both?
-And that’s what Bethesda is doing, as it also announced the Fallout 76 Triple-A game today.
+And that’s what Bethesda is doing, as it also discussed triple-A productions such as Fallout 76 and Rage 2 today.

 Now, a few years later, Bethesda is taking another swing.
 I hope that it has learned some lessons about how to properly monetize mobile games and keep them going through live operations.